 4. Important milestone events and major or problem equipment and material deliveries will be denoted.

 5. The schedule will be drafted in a time scale bar chart format with an actual calendar at the top and bottom of the document.
 The time scale will be rearranged to include the anticipated days that will be lost due to weather.

 6. The weather days will be loaded into the schedule based on the ten year average.
 The average will be calculated on the number of days per month over ten years that equivalent rainfall precipitation was equal or greater than .25” and/or the high temperature was equal to or less than 25 degrees Fahrenheit.
 The days should only be loaded into the calendar when weather could likely impact the schedule.

 7. The preliminary schedule will be circulated to all subcontractors and their in depth review solicited.
 This process can begin with a meeting of all subcontractors if the situation warrants.

 1. After all comments have been received and reviewed, they will be incorporated into the schedule based on their merit.

 2. The Critical Path will be shaded so it can be identified throughout.

-3. The schedule will be reviewed by the Vice President of Field Operations or the Vice President of Contract Management prior to issuance.
+3. The schedule will be reviewed by the Vice President of Field Operations and/or General Superintendent prior to issuance.